STNETRadio/support/plus/signup.md

     visible: false
 ---

-# Sign up for STNET Radio Plus+
+# STNET Radio Plus+ Sign-Up Instructions

-***

-### Please complete the following documents or information:
+---

+## Sign-Up Requirements:

+To register for STNET Radio Plus+, kindly provide the following details:

-1. First and last name (your first and last name entered in the previous payment system)
+1. **Full Name** (Ensure it matches the information in the previous payment system)
-2. Date of birth
+2. **Date of Birth**
-3. Mobile phone number (If you enter a foreign number that is not a number within Thailand Click here to cancel the service.)
+3. **Mobile Phone Number** (If using a foreign number, not within Thailand, please [click here](https://stnetradio.co/cancel) to cancel the service.)
-4. Email address
+4. **Email Address**
-5. Last 3 digits of debit or credit card
+5. **Last 3 Digits of Debit or Credit Card**
-6. Your Twitter account basics
+6. **Your X Account Basics**

-### Sign up STNET Radio Plus+
+## How to Sign Up for STNET Radio Plus+

 {% hint style="danger" %}
-On September 20, 2023, STNET Radio announced that it will be closing the trial of its STNET Radio Plus+ service in Thailand on October 1, 2023 at 0:01 AM (Thailand local time).
-This decision was made after careful consideration and is based on the feedback received from users during the trial period.
+On September 20, 2023, STNET Radio announced the closure of the trial for its STNET Radio Plus+ service in Thailand, effective October 1, 2023, at 0:01 AM (Thailand local time).
+This decision follows careful consideration and is based on user feedback during the trial period.
 {% endhint %}

 1. Visit our [Plus+ website](https://stnetradio.co/plus).
-2. Select **START PLUS+**
+2. Click on **START PLUS+**.
-3. Fill in your personal information and credit and debit card information.
+3. Complete your personal information and credit/debit card details.
-4. Then select \*Start trial.
+4. Select **Start Trial**.
-5. After you choose a trial, the website will take you to fill in your information on Google Form.
+5. After choosing a trial, the website will redirect you to fill in information on Google Form.
-6. Select I agree for the disclosure of personal information to access your information confirmation.
+6. Agree to the disclosure of personal information to confirm access to your details.
-7. Select Next and fill in your information.
+7. Click **Next** and complete the required information.
-8. Complete the confirmation Wait for us to contact you via email or Direct Message or SMS message either \*\*within 72 hours
+8. Wait for our contact via email, Direct Message, or SMS within 72 hours for confirmation.

-\*For ther first time, you will get a 7-days trial. \*\*If you do not know invoice number, it will take up to 14 days longer than usual.
+- For the first time, enjoy a 7-day trial.
+- If you don't know the invoice number, it may take up to 14 days longer than usual.

-***
+---

-## About STNET Radio Plus+
+## About STNET Radio Plus+:

-STNET Radio Plus+ is a new service from STNET Radio that will help you and the creators get closer together.
-You will receive special privileges such as talking to our creators closely and privately, watching special videos, special gifts from creators, etc. STNET Radio Plus+ is open for trial in some countries.
-To improve our service and will be open for general by 2025
+STNET Radio Plus+ is a novel service bringing you closer to creators.
+Enjoy special privileges like direct communication with creators, exclusive videos, and unique gifts.
+Currently in trial in Thailand, the service aims to open globally by 2025.

-Our service is now open for trial in Thailand.
-If you want to contact us when there is a problem, contact [plus@stnetradio.co](mailto:plus@stnetradio.co) 24/7.
+For assistance or queries, reach us at [plus@stnetradio.co](mailto:plus@stnetradio.co) 24/7.